Palmer Station Timeline

 Winter 2005

-Nothing really dramatic here, what you see is the associated instrumentation to monitor and tramsmit temperature, salinity, conductivity and fluorescence, this is hooked up to the seawater system in the aquarium.
-The camera itself (and other instrumentation) is located in T5; the camera shows various views of Hero Inlet and nearby antennas/cables (and, of course, darkness at night).
-Actually, the camera is watching for icebergs near potential sites for a remote underwater observatory (PRIMO) that will be installed about 2 nautical miles south of Palmer Station, at a depth of 425 feet.
-The instrumentation was installed by a survey team that visited Palmer Station in April and May and mapped the ocean floor looking for potential survey sites and cable routes (press release about mapping project--Polie Kris Perry participated in the offshore survey).
-The webcam site is here; if the picture is black you might want to check out an archived image from May 2005 here.
+This is instrumentation for a thermosalinograph (TSG) to monitor and transmit temperature, salinity, conductivity and fluorescence, hooked up to the seawater system in the aquarium.
+The camera itself (and other instrumentation) was located in T5; the camera showed views of Hero Inlet and nearby antennas/cables.
+The camera was watching for icebergs near potential sites for a remote underwater observatory (PRIMO project website) planned for May 2006 about 2 nautical miles south of Palmer, at a depth of 425 feet.
+The TSG was installed by a survey team that visited Palmer Station in April and May and looked for potential survey sites and cable routes (press release).
+The PRIMO project never happened, although the TSG operated until July 2012.
+The webcam archive site is here; here is an archived webcam image.New International Monitoring Station (IMS) building erected.

-The new triangular 1440-square foot building will replace CAF and T5 and provide expanded equipment space for the DOE/DHS air sampling project.
-This view from mid-May was taken from GWR (more information and photos)
+The new triangular 1440-square foot building replaced CAF and T5 and provide expanded equipment space for the DOE/DHS CTBT air sampling project.
+This view from mid-May was taken from GWR (more information and photos).